The first thing you should do when stepping foot in Ipoh is to visit this majestic Ipoh Railway Station.

 Do you need to book in advance to visit Ipoh Railway Station?

-No. Ipoh Railway Station is open to public.
-Only the ones who purchases train tickets are allowed into the train platform areas.
+No. Ipoh Railway Station is open to the public.
+Only the ones who purchase train tickets are allowed into the train platform areas.
 Otherwise, you are free to walk around the corridors and garden.

 What attractions are near Ipoh Railway Station?